 The workable option is to develop coping skills since the circumstance will never change.
 With strong coping skills, the reality can fade into a manageable state where purpose and satisfaction can return.
 It is about accepting a different life, one that you have to construct.
 Always reflecting on “I am no longer who I use to be.”

 Not being who you use to be should have been obvious, yet at first, that seems unacceptable.
-I held on to that deep desire to rewind life and live it all over – of course with the insights of the present.
-Just as suicide was never in thoughts, neither was dealing with and adjusting to the aftermath.
-Reality is a survivor is faced with living a life different than previously envisioned.
+I held on too long to the deep desire to rewind life and live it all over – of course, with the insights of the present.
+For me, suicide was never in my thoughts, and neither was dealing with and adjusting to the aftermath.
+Reality is a survivor faced with living a life different than previously envisioned.

 Another common topic centers on the idea . . .
 Survivors do not know how to go about finding help.

 Over time I wanted a road map and astute insights as to how to work through this crisis.
 I wanted to physically see and judge for myself how successful individual approaches were.
-If you think back to when you were a child being instructed by parents, relatives, and teachers and on and on . . . there was also this observance thing going on.
-In most cases, it was not a conscious thing really . . . it was visual learning.
-Visual demonstration over time has sticking power lecture cannot provide.
+If you think back to when you were a child, being instructed by parents, relatives, and teachers and on and on . . .
+There was also this observance thing going on.
+In most cases, it was not a conscious thing really . . .
+It was visual learning.
+Visual demonstration over time has sticking power lectures cannot provide.

 In the end, each survivor has many choices to make as to what approach they take in the Era following the suicide.
-Not to make a choice is in-fact a choice that they are staying camped out where they are.
+Not to make a decision is, in fact, a choice that they are staying camped out where they are.

 Again, on a personal note: I have watched some take a quick stance only to see it dissolve.
-Take your time and don’t be pressured.
-You have to live with the tact you take, not your advisors.
-Generally the more verbose in public a survivor is the harder it is to backtrack and correct course.
+Take your time, and don’t be pressured.
+You have to live with the tact you choose, not your advisor's.
+Generally, the more verbose in public a survivor is, the harder it is to backtrack and correct course.
 Blessings, dJ